pdmosses/metaborg.github.io/docs/references/stratego/types.md

 topdown(s : TP) :: TP
 ```

+The type-checking for a type preserving transformation is very strict.
+It should be in terms of other type preserving transformations, or match the input term to a specific type and return a term from that specific type.

 ## Is Type

 Given the definition of a term signature, the `is(S)` strategy checks whether a term is of sort `S` and fails if that is not the case.

 For example, the strategy `<is(Exp)>t` checks that term `t` conforms to the signature of sort `Exp`.

+The `is(S)` strategy uses the same mechanism as type casts for checking a term type at run time.

 ## References